amabdulr/CNWG/task_gui.md

 **Result**: The system begins the discovery process using the configured IP ranges and credentials to identify network devices.

 **Post-requisites**: Review discovered devices and verify correct classification and connectivity status in the device list.

 ---
+---
+#### **Task Example**

+Start Discovery and Telemetry **(Task)**

+**Purpose**: Discover the devices that Catalyst Center will manage and enable the collection of telemetry data for these devices as part of the Quick Start workflow.

+**Context**: This procedure is part of the Catalyst Center Quick Start workflow.
+It configures device discovery and telemetry enablement to ensure that network devices are properly grouped and monitored.

+**Before you begin**:
+- Set up any necessary discovery jobs by:
+  - Identifying the credentials required for configuration.
+  - Entering the required information.

+Follow these steps to start discovery and telemetry:

+1. **Group devices into a site**
+   On the Create Site screen, group the devices you are going to discover into one site to facilitate telemetry, then select **Next**.
+   - *Step info*: You can either enter the site's information manually or click the location displayed on the map.

+2. **Enable telemetry**
+   On the Enable Telemetry screen, check the network components that Catalyst Center will collect telemetry for, then select **Next**.
+   - *Step info*: If the system grays out the Enable Telemetry and Disable Telemetry screen, it indicates that either:
+     - The devices are not capable of telemetry support, or
+     - The devices are running an OS version that does not support telemetry enablement.

+3. **Review and confirm settings**
+   On the Summary screen, review the settings you entered and decide if you want to make changes.
+   - *Step info*:
+     - If you want to make changes, select the appropriate **Edit** link to open the relevant screen.
+     - If you are satisfied with your settings, select **Start Discovery and Telemetry**.
+   - *Step result*: Catalyst Center validates your settings to ensure they do not result in any issues.
+Once validation is complete, the screen updates.

+4. **Initiate discovery and telemetry enablement**
+   Allow Catalyst Center to discover your network's devices and enable telemetry for the selected network components.
+   - *Step info*: This process takes a minimum of 30 minutes to complete.
+   - *Step result*: A message displays at the top of the homepage indicating when the Quick Start workflow is complete.

+5. **Verify workflow completion**
+   Choose one option to verify specific information from the Quick Start workflow.
+   - *Step info*: The available options include:
+     - View Discovery
+     - Go to Network Settings
+     - View Activity Page
+     - Workflow Home

+**Result**: Catalyst Center successfully validates your settings and begins device discovery and telemetry enablement, ensuring that your network devices are grouped and monitored as intended.

+---